choria-io/website/docs/content/deployment/requirements/index.md

 ### Optional

   * An optional PuppetDB integration exist to use PuppetDB as the source of truth.
 This requires PuppetDB and extra configuration
-  * Puppet Applications are supported and deployment can be done using Choria, it requires specific setup of your _puppetserver_
+  * Playbooks can be written using the experimental Puppet Plans DSL.
+This requires additional installation.